 There is no bagel like a real New York bagel.
 It will come slathered in a thick layer of cream cheese.
 That’s the correct way to eat it!
 If you were still wondering what to do in New York, this is a must.

-The best times to visit New York City
+The best time to visit New York City

 Spring (April-May) is really lovely because the cherry trees bloom in the parks, Macy’s has the Spring Flower Show, and the city bursts with pent-up energy.
-Everyone is so happy to be outside again!
+Everyone is so happy to be outside again and you can also take some great day trip hikes from New York.

 Summer (June-August) can be very hot, which makes sightseeing difficult, but there are also lots of things happening around the city.
 Free movies in Bryant Park and other city parks, free Shakespeare at the Delacorte Theater in Central Park, lots of outdoor concerts and, of course, the best fireworks in the country on the 4th of July.
 This is a wonderful time of year to cool off in Central Park, enjoy a cocktail on the terrace at the Met, or head to Coney Island.